128technology/docs/docs/cc_fips_intro.md

 For compliance, the following considerations must be made:
 - All installation and configuration procedures must be performed from the PCLI; use of the GUI is not part of the approved use case.
 - FIPS mode must be enabled **during installation**.
-- Only the OTP Installation and upgrade processes have been tested for compliance.
-Use of other methods of install or upgrade do not fit with the compliance model.
+- Only the OTP Router Installation and upgrade processes have been tested for compliance.
+Use of other methods for installing or upgrading a router do not fit with the compliance model.
 - When installing a router, the [IPv4 Option Filter](cc_fips_sec_firewall_filtering.md#ipv4-option-filtering) must be set to `drop-all`.
 - When installing a router, the [ICMP Session Match](cc_fips_sec_firewall_filtering.md#from-the-command-line) must be set to `identifier-and-type`.
-- Configuring the TCP Half-Open Connections Limit for firewall.
+- Configure the [TCP Half-Open Connections Limit](cc_fips_sec_firewall_filtering.md#tcp-half-open-connection-limit) for firewall.
-- Configuring the umber of permitted login attempts per user.
+- Configure the number of [permitted login attempts](config_access_mgmt.md#limiting-login-attempts) per user.

 For the compliant installation process and configuration parameters please refer to the specific [Conductor](cc_fips_conductor_install.md) or [Router](cc_fips_router_install.md) Installation and Configuration procedure.